ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 ### Setting dynamic file name

-Using {@linkapi CKEDITOR.config.exportPdf_fileName CKEDITOR.config.exportPdf_fileName} option the name of generated file maybe be set either statically (e.g. `ckeditor4.pdf`) or dynamically, e.g. to match the text in `h1` element in editor:
+Using {@linkapi CKEDITOR.config.exportPdf_fileName CKEDITOR.config.exportPdf_fileName} option the name of generated file may be set to a fixed name upon editor initialization (e.g. `ckeditor4.pdf`) or changed dynamically every time editor content is exported to PDF.
+For example it can match the text in `h1` element from editor content:

 	config.exportPdf_fileName = function( editor ) {
 		return editor.editable().findOne( 'h1' ).getText() + '.pdf';